FStarLang/PoP-in-FStar/book/pulse/pulse_linked_list.rst

 Let's start by defining a more general version of the ``tail`` function from before.
-In comparison, the postcondition of ``tail_alt`` uses a universal quantifier to say, rougly, that whatever list ``tl'`` the returns ``y`` points to, it can be traded for a pointer to ``x`` that cons's on to ``tl``.
+In comparison, the postcondition of ``tail_alt`` uses a universal quantifier to say, roughly, that whatever list ``tl'`` the returns ``y`` points to, it can be traded for a pointer to ``x`` that cons's on to ``tl``.
 Our previous function ``tail`` can be easily recovered by instantiating ``tl'`` to ``tl``.